 • Be flexible

-• Leave days for rest and relaxation
+• Leave days for rest, relaxation, and maybe even meditation

 • Schedule time for self-care